Vaibhav2002/Sociofy/README.md

 ## **Under Development**🛠

 ## Setup
 Clone the repository on your machine.
-Open the project on your IDE and connect it to firebase ans everything will be setup
+Open the project on your IDE and connect it to firebase and everything will be setup

 ## About